TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

            - Part 1 is the type:

-             - **IS** : Part 2 is “true” or “false”: If true, the field is shown only if the record is a version (pid == -1)
+             - **IS** : Part 2 is "true" or "false": If true, the field is shown only if the record is a version (pid == -1)

          For FlexForm elements the fields are tags on same level.
 If